Have you set out to learn the Russian language? Then you have come to the right place! Read on to…

 If you do not have as much time, consider learning Spanish, French or Italian, which, according to the FSI, would take fewer hours to learn.
 If you chose the scenic route, then you are up to the task of learning Russian (except do not expect to see any actual scenery between October and April if you travel to Russia, as everything is covered in snow).

-To help you enjoy the scenic route with easily accessible and completely free upgrades, we have compiled a list of top destinations, also known as online sources for learning Russian.
+To help you enjoy the scenic route with easily accessible and completely free upgrades, we have compiled a list of top destinations, also known as online sources for learning the Russian language.

 Tips on Practicing Russian Online